For most her life, Christina Suchon has lived with depression. Through the ups and downs, one thing that's helped her is writing in a journal.

 Avoid rereading your negative writing.
 "Maybe even make a symbolic gesture of wadding up the page and throwing it away after writing it, as a feeling of emotional cleansing," she says.

 Make it easy.
 Set yourself up for success.
 Keep a pen and paper handy.
 Put your journal near your bed, in your bag, or in your car.
-Or write on your computer or tablet.
+Or write on your computer. phone, or tablet.

 "It's taken practice to remind myself," Suchon says, "that no matter what I write, I know I feel better after I do it."